fingerskier/manthra/Real Power.md

 "Knowledge is power."

-"Size him," the guards grab the man, "cut his throat."
+"Sieze him," the guards grab the man, "cut his throat."
 The guard draws his knife and puts it to the man's throat, "stop- wait.
 I've changed my mind.
-  "No, counselor, power is power."
+No, counselor, power is power."